exsketrix/openshift-app-deployer/README.md

 ## Variables

 This role performs validation to check that all mandatory variables are populated.
-The following table lists each variable that can be set for this role
+The following table lists each variable that can be set for this role:

 | Variable Name                                   |  Required | Example Value                                              |
 | ----------------------------------------------- | --------- | ---------------------------------------------------------- |